andreww5au/PaSD-client/README.md

 | 34 | SYS\_FEM11TEMP | 1 | FEM 11 enclosure temperature (raw ADC value).
 RO. |
 | 35 | SYS\_FEM12TEMP | 1 | FEM 12 enclosure temperature (raw ADC value).
 RO. |

 The SYS\_STATUS is one of the two status registers that are read/write.
 When read, it contains the current status code – 0=OK, 1=WARNING, 2=ALARM, 3=RECOVERY, 4=UNINITIALISED.
 The SMARTbox will boot into the UNINITIALISED state, and stay in that state until any value is written into the SYS\_STATUS register.
-That register write will result in a transition to one of the other states.
-Two of the states (OK and WARNING) allow ports to be turned on, the rest result in the outputs being forced off.
+That register write will result in a transition to one of the other states (OK if temperatures and currents are in-spec, WARNING, ALARM or RECOVERY if not).
+Two of the states (OK and WARNING) allow ports to be turned on, the rest result in the ports being forced off.

 The microcontroller also keeps track of MCCS communications.
 If the microcontroller has received any serial data from the MCCS recently, it defines the system as &#39;online&#39; (for the purposes of the port state registers described below).
 If a significant time has elapsed since the last serial communications, the system is defined as &#39;offline&#39;.

 The SYS\_LIGHTS register is also read/write.
 It controls the state of the two LEDs on the SMARTbox.
 The first (MSB) byte controls the state of the blue service indicator LED (0 is off, 255 is on).
 Intermediate values may control brightness, depending on the hardware.
 The second (LSB) byte controls the state of the tri-colour (red-yellow-green) status LED, including flash patterns.
 These are represented by codes (TBD) – for example, 0 might be off, 1 might represent flashing bright red for 0.2 seconds every 1 second, etc.

-The hardware probably won&#39;t allow all 12 FEM enclosure temperatures to be measured, so many of the twelve SYS\_FEM\&lt;N\&gt;TEMP registers will contain zero, meaning that there is no sensor for that FEM.
+The hardware won&#39;t allow all 12 FEM enclosure temperatures to be measured, so many of the twelve SYS\_FEM\&lt;N\&gt;TEMP registers will contain zero, meaning that there is no sensor for that FEM.
 Valid ADC readings for an FEM enclosure would be in a few of those registers.
 This is the reason the FEM enclosure temperatures are in the system registers, section, rather than port registers.

 The port registers are: